 After WWI, some French breeders became interested in preserving this ancient breed for posterity.
-They put together a breed standard based on detailed descriptions by the 18th century naturalists Buffon and Linnaeus.
-They were careful to utilize only those cats that bred true to that standard.
+They put together a breed standard based on detailed descriptions by the 18th century naturalists Linnaeus and Buffon.
+They were careful to utilise only those cats that bred true to that standard.
 The early show cats from the 1930s could be Grand Champions in shows today, which is unusual in the cat fancy, as many breeds have changed significantly in that time.

 |Head||Broad with rounded contours.
 The cheeks are full and the jowls, which are larger on males, make it look wide at the base than at the top.
 The profile has a gently concave curve at eye level with a high forehead and a flat plane between the ears.
 The nose is straight, wide and moderately long.|

 |Muzzle||Narrow in relation to the overall width of the head, not long nor pointed, with full whisker pads and a firm chin, giving a sweet, smiling expression.|

 |Eyes||Large, round, open and expressive with the outer corner curving slightly upward, set moderately wide apart with the colour varying from yellow to copper.

 In kittens allowances should be made for maturing eye colour.

 |Ears||Medium size, set high on the head, broad at the base with slightly rounded tips|